A clear beeswax polish designed to feed and protect bare wood, and to protect all other wooden surfaces.

 - Suitable for all wooden surfaces

-Beeswax Polish is a natural wax used to feed and protect bare wooden surfaces, it seals and protects all types of wood and wooden surfaces giving a long lasting, durable and natural looking shine.
+Beeswax Polish is a natural wax used to feed and protect bare wooden surfaces, as well as varnished, oiled or painted wood.
+It seals and protects all types of wood giving a long lasting, durable and natural looking shine.
+Our Beeswax Polish will also repair minor knocks and scratches in woodwork as well as protecting from moisture and staining.

 Beeswax acts as a protective coating on the surface, enhancing the woods shine and helps keep it looking better for longer.

-Tables from Durham Castle all treated with Furniture Clinic Beeswax Polish.
+Tables from Durham Castle all treated with our Beeswax Furniture Polish.

 Our natural beeswax polish blend has been used by professional furniture restorers, heritage organisations and the general public with great success for many years.

-Designed for use on modern and antique internal woods, including wooden veneers, our fine beeswax formula is suitable for treating all natural woods including;
+Our Beeswax Polish is designed for use on modern and antique wood, including wooden veneers.
+Our fine beeswax formula is suitable for treating all natural woods including; Beech, Mahogany, Oak, Pine, Teak, Walnut and more.

 If stored in a cool, dry place our Beeswax Polish will last for years without drying up or going off.

-Our Beeswax Polish is great for cleaning wood, as well as polishing.
+Our Beeswax Polish is great for cleaning wood, as well as polishing wood.

 The Beeswax Polish cleans and polsihes in one simple application!